gugacavalieri/current-planetary-positions/readme.txt

 == Upgrade Notice ==

 = 2.1 =
-Updated to accomodate web servers that cannot read files compiled with GLibc 2.7+
+Updated to accommodate web servers that cannot read files compiled with GLibc 2.7+

 = 2.0 =
 Important fix for ALL sites, especially for sites using Windows hosting.